foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.6.2 - 2018/06/?? =

+* Bugfix - XML Video Sitemap - fix for conflict with Yoast SEO when the option to disable date archives is enabled

 = 6.6.1 - 2018/05/15 =

 * Autoplay - disabled in Chrome 66 for now as it won't permit video autoplay unless the user has already played some video on your website